Quality Improvement in Hospice Care

 Lack of Schedulers

 Over half of all agencies use “schedulers” to schedule initial care visits for patients recently admitted to hospice [10].
-Study results revealed that 79% of HCEs used schedulers in this way, while 21% used a clinical team instead (see figure 2).
-Researchers ultimately found that quality care scores were lower when clinical teams were given the responsibility of scheduling visits.
+Study results revealed that 79% of HCEs used schedulers this way, while 21% used a clinical team instead (see figure 2).
+Researchers ultimately found that quality care scores were lower when clinical teams were responsible for scheduling visits.
 As a result, agencies were recommended to assign dedicated schedulers for this role.

 Reflects data from hospice agencies that scored highest on quality care surveys